Law with Management

 GCE A level

-LLB: BBC-BBB with a minimum of two A2 passes.
+BBC-BBB with a minimum of two A2 passes - for Law with Management

-With professional experience year: BBB-ABB with a minimum of two A2 passes - for Law with Management with Professional Experience
+BBB-ABB with a minimum of two A2 passes - for Law with Management with Professional Experience

 BTEC National Diploma